Tiny Steps Big Skills: Best Skills Booster Activities and Toys

 Language develops rapidly during these years.
 Reading simple picture books, naming everyday objects, and asking “What’s that?” encourage vocabulary growth.
 Songs and rhymes become powerful tools for early speech.

-Attention and focus also evolve rapidly in this stage — see Eyes On Mind On for strategies.
+Attention and focus also evolve rapidly in this stage — see Improve Kids Attention Through Play for strategies.

 Toys and Activities to Support Growth